-Increase the number of times you apply sunscreen during the day; use one with a higher SPF.
+Apply sunscreen 20-30 minutes before venturing outside.
+Reapply after every two hours of exposure during the day; use one with a higher SPF.
 Use a vitamin C based serum to protect your skin.
 Go for gentle moisturisers and soaps that are hypoallergenic.

 Are You 30+?
 Is A Facial Necessary For You?

 Yes, a facial should be an integral part of your skincare regimen after the age of 30.
 It helps to destress the body and mind, and the massage will drain the toxins from the body which build up due to a stressful and busy lifestyle.

 You can go for a facial every 4-6 weeks and a clean-up every fortnight.
 Choose a salon with qualified professionals.
 If you know your skin type, you can even experiment with the different facial treatments on offer.

 A facial is a great way to rejuvenate your skin and relax for a while.
 Regular facial sessions will nourish your skin and keep it looking younger and supple while undoing the damage caused by stress and the environment.

 Was this Article helpful?